Skip to main content

 Recalibrating Male Endocrine Function

 For men, a common consequence of aging and weight loss is a decline in testosterone levels.
-This decline can accelerate the loss of and the accumulation of visceral fat, creating a difficult cycle where lower testosterone leads to metabolic dysfunction, which in turn can further suppress testosterone production.
+This decline can accelerate the loss of muscle mass and the accumulation of visceral fat, creating a difficult cycle where lower testosterone leads to metabolic dysfunction, which in turn can further suppress testosterone production.
 A carefully managed Testosterone Replacement Therapy (TRT) protocol can address this directly.

 • Testosterone Cypionate ∞ Administered typically as a weekly intramuscular injection, this forms the base of the therapy.
 Its purpose is to restore testosterone to an optimal physiological range, which supports the maintenance and growth of lean muscle mass, improves energy levels, and enhances insulin sensitivity.
 By preserving metabolically active muscle tissue, it helps to counteract the drop in resting metabolic rate.